JoshuaScherer1996/gamedevtv_rocket_boost/README.md

 12. Using relative force.
 13. Usage of the FixedUpdate lifecycle method.
 14. Difference between relative and local positions.
-15. Using Time.fixedDeltaTime
+15. Using Time.fixedDeltaTime.
+16. Learned more about child / parent relationships inside the hierarchy.
+17. Using pivot and center for the tool handle position.
+18. Using parameters in methods.
-16. TBD
+19. TBD